 Do not file Form 1040X for an injured spouse claim.
 Instead, file Form 8379, Injured Spouse Allocation.
-But if you are filing Form 1040X to request an additional refund after filing Form 8379, see Injured spouse claim on page 3.
+But if you are filing Form 1040X to request an additional refund after filing Form 8379, see Injured spouse claim under Special Situations, later.